Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-Eat a full, traditional Irish breakfast before catching the shuttle and ferry to Inishmore, the largest of the three Aran Islands.
-(Ferry crossing is around 40 minutes.)
-Bikes are supplied today by a local bike-rental shop.
-Although not VBT bikes, they will be perfect for your island stay.
-After a short island ride, some guests enjoy this as a mainly non-cycling day, choosing instead to walk or hike around the island.
-Inhabited for centuries, the remote Aran Islands contain some of the finest prehistoric monuments in Europe.
-If you choose to explore the eastern end of the island near Kilronan Harbor, you may opt to visit its Ionad Aran, the island’s Heritage and Interpretive Center.
+Enjoy a full, traditional Irish breakfast before catching the shuttle and ferry to Inishmore, the largest of the three Aran Islands.
+The ferry crossing takes approximately 40 minutes.
+Bikes for today’s ride are provided by a local rental shop; while they are not VBT bikes, they are well-suited for your island exploration.
+After a short introductory ride, many guests choose to treat this as a mostly non-cycling day, opting instead to walk or hike around the island.
+Inhabited for centuries, the remote Aran Islands are home to some of the finest prehistoric monuments in Europe.
+If you explore the eastern end of the island near Kilronan Harbor, consider a visit to Ionad Árann, the island’s Heritage and Interpretive Center.

-Lodging tonight is in one of the guesthouses on the island, and dinner is included.
+Tonight, you’ll stay in one of the island’s charming guesthouses, and dinner is included.

-Please note: Plan to use your daypack for all of your overnight needs.
-Your larger luggage will not accompany you to the islands, but instead will be sent ahead and will be waiting in your room in Connemara.
+Please note: Plan to use your daypack for all overnight needs.
+Your main luggage will not travel with you to the islands; instead, it will be sent ahead and will be waiting in your room upon arrival in Connemara.

 Today's Ride Choices